ashutosh-utsav/redirect/README.md

 # Still in devlopment phase
-Also this is foe personal use
+Also this is for personal use